 - Identification of the wine producer is awarded 2 points.

-- In cases where spelling is incorrect or writing is not legible, the judges have sole discretion to award points if the intent of the answer is not clear to them.
-There will be no attempts gain clarification from the contestants once the scoring process has begun.
+- In cases where spelling is incorrect or writing is not legible, the judges have sole discretion whether to award or not award points, if the intent of the answer is not clear to them.
+There will be no attempt to gain clarification from the contestants once the scoring process has begun.

 World Championship Participation

-The two teams with the highest point total, after any deductions for rules infractions, at the completion of the competition will be selected to represent the United States at the World Wine Tasting Championships.
+The two teams with the highest point total, after any deductions for rules infractions, will be selected to represent the United States at the World Wine Tasting Championships.
 The members of the top two teams will be provided coach air fare to a city near the competition, lodging at the competition site for both nights of the competition events, as well as all entry fees for the competition and associated festivities.
-If one of the top two teams cannot go to the World Championship, the opportunity to represent will be offered to the third-place team.
-Air fare and lodging will not be paid for the substitute team however fees for the competition will still be paid by the organizers of the Wine Tasting U.S. Open.
+If one of the top two teams are unable to attend the World Championship, the opportunity to represent will be offered to the third-place team.
+Travel within the country to the event, or travel expenses for any guests of the winning teams will not be included.
 If the third-place team cannot attend, the event organizers will then complete the U.S. Team through invitation.